Knowing how to write a sermon introduction that grabs your listener’s attention is one sure-fire way to improve your preaching.

 “51% of Americans deny Jesus’ resurrection.”

-Statistics are a great way to quickly engage your listeners but be careful here, any time you’re going to use a fact or statistic that sounds incredible, it may not be credible.
-Make sure your sources are credible, and I recommend making it a habit to cite the source in the sermon.
+Statistics are a great way to quickly engage your listeners but be careful here, any time you’re going to use a fact or statistic that sounds incredible, make sure your sources are credible.

 8. Start With Humour